-- If you can see a suitable recipe photo in the blog post or on the online magazine site but it isn't loading into the EYB recipe, please -- Photo won't load -- and EYB staff will try to add it manually.
+- If you can see a suitable recipe photo in the blog post or on the online magazine site but it isn't loading into the EYB recipe, please add a note in Indexer Notes -- Photo won't load -- and EYB staff will try to add it manually.

 NOTE: When you're reviewing your blog or magazine recipes during proofreading:

 (1) If you selected "No Photo" on the first pass when you looked over the possible photos, and then call up the recipe again in proofreading, you should see a photo in the display box but NO "Edit" button.
 If you are making any changes to that recipe and Saving it, you will need to check off the "No Photo" box again before Saving to make sure the system doesn't load that incorrect photo.
 If you're not making any changes and will just be clicking the button to move on to the next recipe, you don't need to re-tick the "No Photo" box before leaving the recipe.

 (2) If on the other hand, you selected a photo during the first pass (by having it displayed when you Saved the recipe), you will see that photo displayed along with the "Edit" button next to it, which allows you to review the possible photos again in case you want to make a different selection before Saving.

 For magazine recipes only, the Photo Credit field allows you to enter the name of the photographer to whom the photo of the finished recipe in the Photo field is attributed; sometimes this information is only available in the print magazine issue and not online.
 This field only accepts one name.